Scriptkidd98/AppBits/README.md

 ## Contribution Guidelines

-All components must be developed in vanilla (HTML, CSS, JavaScript)
+All components must be developed in vanilla (HTML, CSS, JavaScript), to facilitate easy integration into multi stack applications.

 HTML must be fully accessible, for keyboard and screen reader users.